 Don’t pretend you are highly excited when you are not.
 Language should function naturally based on the necessity depending on different situations.
 Most people listen to those who sound natural while speaking.
 If you pretend or exaggerate, you might not sound natural.

 As your level of excitement is not always the same, just using the expression “I’m excited” may not always express yourself fully.
 Sometimes you are very excited, thrilled, or delighted, and sometimes you are less or more than that.

 So, to express how you really feel when you are excited, your words matter greatly.
 Your words help you best to show the actual level of your excitement.

 #3 Use Tone & Body Language to Help Express Feeling Better

-After the right choice of words, body language and voice tone matter the most while communicating with someone.
-Your body language and tone can help you express your true feeling adequately.
+After choosing words, body language and voice tone matter the most while communicating with someone.
+Your body language and tone can help you express your true feelings adequately.

 Your tone, gestures, and facial expressions should also indicate that you are excited.
 Even at the time, people can understand that you are enthusiastic just because your eyes say that.

 #4 Show Reasons for Your Excitement